mrpolonium0/Project-TUNIC-/README.md

-This project is based on another project, project Winlator @Glibc-Frost here is the page to the emulator: https://github.com/MrPhryaNikFrosty/Winlator-Frost, with this application we are runing "TUNIC".
+This project is based on another project, project Winlator @Glibc-Frost here is the page to the emulator: https://github.com/MrPhryaNikFrosty/Winlator-Frost, with this application we are going to run "TUNIC".
 ----------------------------------------------------------------------------------------------------------------------------
 Why did we chose "Winlator" and not another emulator on witch the game was released ?
 -----